Your agent's words are safe. Its actions are not.

 Before your users do.

-We run a no-cost assessment on one of your production agents and hand you the concrete dangerous actions it can be induced to take.
+Rojo is in early access, onboarding design partners by hand.
+Point us at one production agent that can move money, change accounts, or cancel orders, and we hand you the concrete dangerous actions it can be induced to take.
 Useful or not, you keep the findings.